pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authorization/role-binding.md

 a RepoOwner can grant permission to users on the Repository.

 !!!
 Note
-    repoReader, repoWriter, and repoOwner can be set at the repo or project level.
+    repoReader, repoWriter, and repoOwner can be set at all levels: cluster, project, and repo.

 - **clusterAdmin**: A clusterAdmin can perform any action on the cluster including appointing other clusterAdmins.